 Internal Medicine Residency at UPMC Mercy

-UPMC Mercy has 500 beds, with medical and surgical (sub)specialties accompanied by devoted units for psychiatry, OB/GYM, neonatal ICU, rehabilitation medicine, and addiction medicine.
+UPMC Mercy has 500 beds, with medical and surgical (sub)specialties accompanied by devoted units for psychiatry, OB/GYN, neonatal ICU, rehabilitation medicine, and addiction medicine.
 We have more adult emergency department visits than any other UPMC Hospital, and we are the only burn center in the UPMC system.
-UPMC Mercy is a tertiary referral center for patients in the tri-state region of Pennsylvania, West Virginia, and Ohio.
+Located in the Uptown region of Pittsburgh next to Duquesne University, UPMC Mercy is a tertiary referral center for patients in the tri-state region of Pennsylvania, West Virginia, and Ohio.